TheKnarf/dbschema/README.md

 - Trigger creation is idempotent with a `DO $$` guard; function creation uses `CREATE OR REPLACE`.
 - Table creation uses `CREATE TABLE IF NOT EXISTS` with inline primary keys and foreign keys.
 Indexes (including uniques) are emitted as `CREATE [UNIQUE] INDEX IF NOT EXISTS` after the table.
 - Prisma backend: generates a Prisma schema with models for each `table`.
 It ignores functions/triggers/extensions.
+- Prisma backend: outputs only enums (`enum`) and models (`table`) — no generator/datasource blocks.
+It ignores functions/triggers/extensions/views/materialized.

 ## Resource Filters